paaqwazi/the-marketer-s-guide/README.md

-# the-marketer-s-guide
+# the-marketers'-guide
-a simple website with details on how marketers should operate
+A simple website with simple details on how marketers can perform their operations ethically and affectively.